robertmuth/Cwerg/CpuX64/README.md

 ## Limitations

+Unsupported:

-* segment registers, creg, dreg, sreg are not supported
+* segment registers, creg, dreg, sreg
-* MMX(2) are not supported
-* registers ah, bh, ch, dh are not supported
+* registers ah, bh, ch, dh
+* MMX(2), AVX instructions
-* Rep, prefix is not supported
+* Rep prefix

 Planned:

 * Lock prefix support
+* a mechanism for substituting an instruction with an equivalent but shorter one.

 ## References